grapheco/InteractiveGraph/README.md

 ```

 ## <a name='Datasets'></a>Datasets

+Two GSON datasets are provided in examples as `.json` files: honglou.json, WorldCup2014.json.

 ### <a name='honglou.json'></a>honglou.json

 The honglou dataset comes from the Chinese famous novel *Dream of the Red Chamber*(also called *The Story of the Stone*, https://en.wikipedia.org/wiki/Dream_of_the_Red_Chamber), in which *Jia Baoyu*, *Lin daiyu*, and *Xue baochai* are famous characters.
 The honglou dataset defines 300+ entities represent persons, locations, and events in the novel, and 500+ links between them.